 This operator changes the projection of the viewport camera.
 Each 3D Viewport supports two different types of projection.
 These are demonstrated in the Fig. below.

-Our eye is used to perspective viewing because distant objects appear smaller.
+Our eyes are used to perspective viewing where distant objects appear smaller.
 Orthographic projection often seems a bit odd at first, because objects stay the same size regardless of their distance.
 It is like viewing the scene from an infinitely distant point.
-Nevertheless, orthographic viewing is very useful, because it provides a more "technical" insight into the scene, making it easier to model and judge proportions.
+Nevertheless, orthographic viewing can be very useful, because it provides a more "technical" insight into the scene, making it easier to model and judge proportions.

-To change toggle between the two projections for the 3D Viewport, selector use the shortcut Numpad5.
+To toggle between the two projections for the 3D Viewport, select Properties editor, and set the Type in the Lens panel to Orthographic.or use the shortcut Numpad5.
 Changing the projection for a 3D Viewport does not affect the way the scene will be rendered.
 Rendering is in perspective by default.
-If you need to create an orthographic rendering, select the camera, go to the Camera tab and set the type Orthographic in the Lens panel.
+If you need to create an orthographic rendering, select the camera, go to the Camera tab in the